 Folks call my office all the time asking about whether they are getting their wages stolen by their employer.
-I was asked today about how alternative workweek schedule rules are interpreted in California.
+I was asked recently about how alternative workweek schedule rules are interpreted in California.
 Someone had recently quit and asked me if he had an alternative workweek schedule class action case.
 Turns out - he has a great case.
 It was a great idea to call my office.

 So I thought I would clarify them a tad in this article.

 What you need to know going in is that if your employer is violating the rules for alternative work schedules in California - - you and your fellow employees could be owed a LOT of money.
 That’s right - we could be talking about a lot of money owed to you in unpaid overtime.